The good, the bad and the ugly of AI

 The ugly: Some issues aren’t mistakes, but purposeful approaches: fake news, autogenerated speech used to fake video speeches for instance, and more.
 It is a strong call for 'security by design' and protection for algorithms through legal frameworks, which are currently created.

-Geertrui Mieke De Ketelaere is an Adjunct Professor at Vlerick Business School.
-She holds a master's degree in civil and industrial engineering and specialized in robotics and artificial intelligence during her studies.
-Over the last 30 years, she has worked for several multinationals on all aspects of data and analytics, including IBM, Microsoft, SAP, SAS, and others.
-From a business consulting perspective, she specializes in defining the AI business canvas, from potential value to predefined risks.
-With her deep understanding of the hindsight, insight, and foresight of AI technologies, she frequently serves as an expert and coach behind the scenes.
+From a business consulting point of view, she is specialised in defining the AI business canvas, from potential value to predefined risks.
+With her understanding of the hindsight, insight and foresight of AI technologies, she also frequently acts as an expert and coach behind the scenes.

 Mieke is an extraverted nerd, the engineer who balances profit, people and planet within all digitalisation efforts.